Q: How does our whey compare to others on the market?

 Q: Is Proserum a whey protein concentrate or isolate?

-A. Our Proserum native whey is classified as a whey protein concentrate meaning that it has a protein value of approximately 80%.
+A. Our Proserum native whey is classified as a natural whey protein concentrate meaning that it has a protein value of approximately 80%.
 We do not use the additional processing steps necessary to change our whey to an isolate which have an artificially increased protein content of 90% or higher.
 This additional processing denatures the fragile protein components that have made Proserum the standard when looking for high quality non-denatured whey protein powder.

 Q: Is our whey organic?